OpenIPC/PixelPilot_rk/README.md

 pixelpilot --help
 ```

+## Enable ability to hot-plug wifi adapters

+Follow the `README` inside `wifi-adapters` folder to enable the ability to hot-plug compatible wifi adapters.

 ## Known issues

 1. Video is cropped when the fpv feed resolution is bigger than the screen mode.